 The Division also recognizes and accepts that it has a responsibility to provide to each student an education program consistent with the requirements of education set out by the Minister.

 - Principals of schools providing home education programming are responsible for ensuring that:

-- A parent/student information handbook regarding home education shall be kept current and made available to parents on request, and it shall include the required parent notification form 270-1 for Home Education and a template for the parent’s use in completing a written program plan.
+- A parent/student information handbook regarding home education shall be kept current and made available to parents on request, and it shall include the required Home Education Regulation A.R.
+145/2006 Notification Form and a template for the parent's use in completing a written program plan.

 - Home education students are supervised by certificated staff.
 Supervision must include at least two evaluations of the student’s learning in each year.

-- Students in home education programs at levels equivalent to grades 3/6/9 write the provincial achievement test or an alternative test that reflects standards similar to those in provincial achievement tests.
+- Students in home education programs at levels equivalent to grades 6 and 9 write the provincial achievement test or an alternative test that reflects standards similar to those in provincial achievement tests.

 - Parents are annually informed that funding in the amount of 50% of the provincial home education grant will be available to assist parents in defraying costs incurred by the parent for resources related to the home education program, provided the parent provides receipts showing how the money was spent.

 - Such funding assistance declined by the parent or any portion unspent shall not accumulate beyond the school year in which it was accessed by the parent.

 - Parents receive communication regarding the possible limitations of a home education program, including the difficulty home education students may have in accessing high school credits where the courses of study have not been those approved by the Minister.